git-submariner/oddlyspecific/content/leon/How to dejitter simulated lines (and draw them in the first place).md

   - Houdini
 ---

-This is [[WIP - We are just getting started]].
-I will add images, videos and _project files_ later, as I'm currently writing this on my phone.
+This is [[WIP - We are just getting started|WIP]].
+I will add images, videos and _project files_ later, as I'm currently writing this.

 ---